Aashishsharma/Learnings/System-Design/Distributed cache.md

 // Example: Perform operations on each Redis server redisClients.forEach((client, index) => {
-    // listen to the message event
+    // STEP 4 - listen to the message event
     client.on('message', (channel, key) => {
         // Handle invalidation messages received from the pub/sub channel if (channel === 'keyInvalidation') {